lima-vm/lima/website/content/en/docs/dev/Internals/_index.md

 We use `~/.lima` so that we can have enough space for the length of the socket path, which must be less than 104 characters on macOS.

+Unix: The directory can not be located on an NFS file system, it needs to be local.

 ### Config directory (`${LIMA_HOME}/_config`)

 The config directory contains global lima settings that apply to all instances.